goldbergyoni/nodebestpractices/README.md

 <br/><br/>

-## ✔ 3.3 Don't Forget the Semicolon

-Javascript's interpeter auto adds semicolon at the end of a statement if there isn't one.
-This can lead to some undesired results.

-<br/><br/>

-## ✔ 3.4 Start a Codeblock's Curly Braces in the Same Line
+## ✔ 3.3 Start a Codeblock's Curly Braces in the Same Line

 **TL;DR:** The opening curly braces of a code block should be in the same line of the opening statement.
 Javascript's interpeter auto adds semicolon at the end of a statement if there isn't one.
 This can lead to some undesired results.